jbossdemocentral/brms-rewards-demo/README.md

 What is it?
 -----------

-This quickstart shows how to use BRMS to evaluate a Rewards Approval.
+This quickstart shows how to use BRMS to evaluate and determine whether approve or reject an employee reward request.
+This demo includes Human Task Integration, meaning the process waits for human task intervention to approve or reject the award before it continues the workflow.

-It will use two BPMN2 processes (a single version and an extended version) that has a Human Task Integration.
-The Human Task allows the Rewards to be approved or rejected.
+This demo includes two `BPMN2` processes:

+1. Simple process - In this version, the award request is logged and then waits for approval or rejection.
+If the award is approved, an email is sent to the employee, and the process ends.
+If the award is rejected, the process ends without notification.
+2. Extended process - In this version, the award request is logged and then waits for approval or rejection.
+If the award is approved, the information is filed in the employee personnel file, a congratulations email is sent to the employee, and the process ends.
+If the award is rejected, the rejection is noted in the employee file, a rejection is emailed to the employee, and the process ends.

 Configure and Run the Quickstart